 Evidence of shell structure can be seen in two ways:

 Some nuclear reactions either add a nucleon or remove a nucleon from the closed shell nucleus.
-The most sensitive of this type of reaction is the electron knockout reactions, in which an electron comes in and an electron, or a proton or a neutron escapes from the shell.
+The most sensitive of this type of reaction is the electron knockout reaction, in which an electron comes in and an electron, or a proton or a neutron escapes from the shell.
 This is usually denoted by (e,e′p) (e,e′n) reactions.
 These reactions have clear evidence of peaks at the single-particle energies.

-If we observe nuclei one particle away from a doubly magic nucleus, we can get the evidence of shell structure.
+If we observe nuclei one particle away from a doubly magic nucleus, we can get evidence of shell structure.
 For example, the nuclei around 208Pb.

 Importance of Shell Model

 When the single or paired nucleons get excited out of the bottom state, they tend to modify the momentum of the nucleus as well because of its parity and isospin projection quantum numbers.
 The shell model helps to describe the proportion of energy required in order to maneuver nucleons from one orbit to another.
 It also helps to understand the ways in which quantum numbers undergo change.

 Limitations of the Shell Model

 The first limitation that one notices is that there is a difference between shell-model wave functions and the real state of the nucleus.